cogumbreiro/aniceto-coq/README.md

     Defines `omap` which combines `map` with `filter`.

     Defines a `supremum`.

+    We also reimplement `List` operations with tail-recursive algorithms, which is beneficial for extracting to OCaml.

 * [Map.v](src/Map.v).
 Defines `keys` and `values`.
 Adds conversion between `MapsTo` and `In`.
 Lemmas about `elements`, `filter`, `partition`.